Not enough companies are taking advantage of inbound marketing.

 So, what is an inbound strategy?
 It involves creating content for each stage of the buyers journey.

 It’s like breadcrumbs that lead people to the answer they’re searching for.
 The result?
-Inbound increases sales, generates leads, and retains customers longer.
+Increase sales, generate leads and retain customers longer.

 OUTBOUND MARKETING VS INBOUND MARKETING